jckantor/CBE30338-Sp2020/README.md

 ## Week 1.
 March 23 - 27.
 Linear Programming and Static Optimization

+Class meetings begin on week 1.
+Each of the sessions scheduled below will be done as a Zoom meeting.
+To protect privacy, the specific Zoom meeting links are available through the course management system.
+Attendance will be taken for each session marked as required.

 | Date | Time (EDT) | Activity | Topic | Attendance Req'd? |
 | :--  | :--  | :------  | :--- | :---: |
 | 3/23(M) | 1:30-4pm | Office hours | |